 Here’s a BONUS meal!
 Check out my Dump and Bake Meatball Casserole.
 You literally do what the title suggests, dump and then bake!
 Super easy, always a family favorite and it’s quick for a family on the go!

 Click on any of the links above to find the original blog posts and recipes!
 Who knows, you may find some more recipes to add to your list while you’re at it.
+And don’t forget to pin this post to your dinner recipes Pinterest board to save for later!

 I hope this helps as a beginning guide to planning weekly dinners for yourself or your family.
 It not an exact science, but I promise that planning ahead works.
 The more prep you put in, the more likely you are to stick to your plan.
 Now find some recipes or try one of these, and get to planning!